billscofield/HuaWei/Linux/tool.md

 ncdu [options] dir

-DESCRIPTION
-    ncdu (NCurses Disk Usage) is a curses-based version of the well-known 'du', and provides a fast way to see what directories are using your disk space.
+DESCRIPTION ncdu (NCurses Disk Usage) is a curses-based version of the well-known 'du', and provides a fast way to see what directories are using your disk space.

 ## fping

 fping is a program like ping which uses the Internet Control Message Protocol (ICMP) echo request to determine if a target host is responding.  fping differs from ping in that you can specify any number of targets on the command line, or specify a file containing the lists of targets to ping.
 Instead of sending to one target until it times out or replies, fping will send out a ping packet and move on to the next target in a round-robin fashion.
 In the default mode, if a target replies, it is noted and removed from the list of targets to check; if a target does not respond within a certain time limit and/or retry limit it is designated as unreachable. fping also supports sending a specified number of pings to a target, or looping indefinitely (as in ping ).
 Unlike ping, fping is meant to be used in scripts, so its output is designed to be easy to parse.

 ## remote control

 remmina

+## neofetch

+Shows Linux System Information with Distribution Logo Neoftech is a cross-platform and easy-to-use system information command line script that collects your Linux system information and display it on the terminal next to an image, it could be your distributions logo or any ascii art of your choice.

+screenfetch

+## linux_logo

+Linux logo shows a logo, a colorful penguin by default, with some optional system info on the console.
+It's typically used to generate issue and motd files or executed upon login.

+The -L command line option is used to choose which logo to use.

+·   "-L list" will list all of the logos available

+·   "-L NAME" will display the logo with name NAME.

+·   "-L NUM" will display logo with number NUM (deprecated)

+·   "-L random_xy" will pick a logo at random, with criteria xy.

+linux_logo -f -L list
+linux_logo -f -L 9